Criminal Justice (Institutional Theory and Practice) (BS)

 The B.S. in Criminal Justice is intended for students who seek a career in criminal justice and would like to explore the field from a broad perspective.
 It is devoted to understanding criminal justice institutional theory and practice in the context of diverse multicultural societies.
 The major underscores the rule of law as the glue, which holds together the arenas of police, courts, and corrections that along with other social institutions and the public, are the co-producers of justice.

 Prerequisites: SOC 101 and GOV 101 or POL 101.
 Students are strongly urged to complete these courses during their first year in the College.
-These courses fulfill the College's general education requirements in the social sciences.
+SOC 101 can fulfill the Flexible Core: Individual & Society and POL can fulfill the Flexible Core: U.S. Experience in its Diversity areas of the College's general education requirements.
 CJBS 101 is the required first course within the major and is a prerequisite for many subsequent courses in the major.

 Other courses also have prerequisites beyond courses previously taken in the major.
 In Part III, COR 201 is a prerequisite for COR 401, 415 and 430.